Marko Mihojević

-Marko Mihojević (/sr/; born 21 April 1996) is a Bosnian professional footballer who plays as a centre-back.
+Marko Mihojević (/sr/; born 21 April 1996) is a Bosnian former professional footballer who played as a centre-back.

 Mihojević started his professional career at Leotar, before joining Sarajevo in 2014.
 Four years later, he moved to PAOK, who loaned him to OFI later that year and to Erzgebirge Aue in 2019.
 He signed with Göztepe in 2020.
 In 2024, he joined Radnički 1923.

 A former youth international for Bosnia and Herzegovina, Mihojević made his senior international debut in 2018, earning 4 caps until 2021.

 Club career

 Early career

 Mihojević came through the youth academy of his hometown club Leotar.
 He made his professional debut against GOŠK Gabela on 6 October 2012 at the age of 16.

 Sarajevo

 In July 2014, Mihojević switched to Sarajevo on a four-year deal.
 On 28 February 2015, he made his official debut for the team against Zvijezda Gradačac.
 He won his first trophy with the club on 30 May, when they were crowned league champions.

 On 19 October 2016, he scored his first professional goal in a Bosnian Cup game against Kozara Gradiška.

 In June 2017, Mihojević was named squad captain.

 On 27 August, he scored his first league goal against Borac Banja Luka.

 In November, he extended his contract with Sarajevo until June 2020.